janetjoywilson/janetjoywilson.github.io/_posts/2017-03-03-three-is-a-magic-number.md

 ![sunrisepink]({{ site.url }}/images/blog/sunrisepink.jpg)

-I grew up with Schoolhouse Rock and the sun [Three is a Magic Number](https://youtu.be/aU4pyiB-kq0).
+I grew up with Schoolhouse Rock and the song [Three is a Magic Number](https://youtu.be/aU4pyiB-kq0).
 It debuted in 1973 and was written and sung by [Bob Dorough](https://en.wikipedia.org/wiki/Bob_Dorough).

 <i class="fa fa-microphone" aria-hidden="true"></i> Sing along with me: